coriolinus/calc/README.md

 In the absence of non-flag arguments, `calc` launches a simple shell which just evaluates each line of input.

+### Multiplication

+Implicit multiplication is not supported.
+Use a multiplication operator such as `*`.

 ## Reference

 ### Data Types